-Looking for a laid-back and relaxing vacation destination?
-Look no further than Holbox.
+If you're looking for a laid-back and relaxing vacation destination, look no further than Holbox (pronounced "hol-BOSH").
 The vibe is friendly and low-key, the roads are sandy, and the hotels and restaurants simple but fun.
 One of the island’s biggest draws is swimming with whale sharks, the world’s largest fish, who visit the waters around Holbox from May to October.

 Although it takes a bit of an effort to get there, once on Isla Holbox, you'll find it was well worth it.
-This 26 miles-long island situated to the northwest of Cancun, where the Gulf of Mexico and the Caribbean Sea meet.
+This 26 miles-long island is situated to the northwest of Cancun, where the Gulf of Mexico and the Caribbean Sea meet.
 The island is separated from the Mexican mainland by a shallow lagoon that lies within the Yum Balam nature reserve and is home to a vast array of bird species.

 Where to Stay in Holbox